 It is vital to see it from this perspective; that they are the outcome of trauma and part of a dissociation process.

 This will help take away the importance placed on shame, blame, guilt, and self-reproach, which in turn helps you to contain those things and allows you to approach the next question:

 What is/are the underlying emotion(s) that give rise to those excessive dissociative throughts?

 Reversing Dissociation as Treatment for PTSD and Childhood Trauma

 Dissociation, by its very nature, expands outwards, leading to more complexity.
 It moves from physical emotion into thought, then habits, then coping patterns and addictions.

-By taking away the importance you place on shame, guilt, blame, self-reproach, pride, regret, and embarrassment, through looking at them as the natural responses to an unnaturally high, stressful event or period, you dismiss the problem you’re making of them, thus giving yourself access to the underlying layer of overwhelming emotion(s).
+By taking away the importance you place on shame, guilt, blame, self-reproach, pride, regret, and embarrassment, through looking at them as the natural responses to an unnaturally high, stressful event or period, you reduce the problem you're making of them, thus giving yourself access to the underlying layer of overwhelming emotion(s).

 The work then begins the process of containing and working through those emotions, putting them in perspective in relation to the event or period gone through, and slowly starting to release, integrate and process that emotional residue.

 I have created The Trauma Exclusive Package which address the most fundamental insights into the processes of trauma and dissociation and how you can work through them.